HubAI

 The conversion function takes a number of parameters to specify the model and the conversion options.
 Here we list the main ones

-to get you started, but consider checking out the [full API
+to get you started, but for the exact current parameter set, refer to the [full API

 documentation](https://github.com/luxonis/hubai-sdk/blob/main/docs/available_parameters.md).